Baby steps into the investment universe - Analytical; Part 2 of 3

 Financial Statement Story

-· For those without finance or accounting background, this is a good podcast about understanding financial statements
+· For those without a finance or accounting background, this is a good podcast about understanding financial statements

 · Start with Episode 1 and go through all of them as you will need to be able to read the financial statements